53 Great Gifts For a Tennis Player

 Ball machines are the ultimate toy for a tennis player – its like having a practice partner with unlimited patience, perfect strokes and 250 balls stuffed into their pocket.
 They allow you to hone your technique, push yourself to the point of making mistakes without having to constantly apologize for your errors and hit an unbelievable number of balls per hour.
 Entry level models are affordable and portable, but the big expensive models like you see in clubs can really offer power and adjustability.
 If you have your own court, a ball machine will get you hitting every day and really make the most of your investment.
 Alternatively, if you play with a group, why not all invest in a decent portable machine and share it.
 Your game will improve rapidly if you start hitting 1000 balls a week!

-The Lobster Sports Elite One is a versitile machine on court, and easy to transport off court.
+The Lobster Sports Elite Two is a versatile machine on court, and easy to transport off court.
 The ball hopper pops off and sits over the machine base, making it easy to load into a car.
 Lobster have various models that offer more advanced features.
-Battery powered and good for over 4 hours on one charge.
+Battery powered and good for four to six hours on one charge.

 Wimbledon Towel